DanielRuf/snyk-js-jquery-174006/README.md

 ## Generate minified versions

-You can generate the minified versions by applying the patches to the original unminified versions and running `./minify.sh` in a terminal.
+You can generate the minified versions by applying the patches to the original unminified versions and running `./minify.sh` in a terminal (requires Node.js).